Transcatheter Aortic Valve Replacement (TAVR)

 Experience and Expertise

 Our early involvement in the development of TAVR through clinical trials means we have extensive experience with this procedure.
-Duke's structural heart specialists and heart surgeons have performed nearly 2,000 TAVR procedures since 2012.
+Duke's structural heart specialists and heart surgeons have performed more than 2,000 TAVR procedures since 2012.
 Research shows that hospitals and surgeons who perform more surgeries tend to have better outcomes.

 A Team of Aortic Valve Replacement Specialists